Frequently Asked Questions about CSSE

 Does CSSE offer extracurricular activities?

 We currenly offering Science Olympiad, Robotics, and BETA Club.
-We have various clubs held every Friday during PRIME Time.
+We have various clubs held every Thursday and Friday during PRIME Time.
 These can include:

 - video games

 Because of the school’s unique structure and fast-paced academic program, CSSE does not offer varsity athletics.
 Students are encouraged to participate in community athletic events if they desire.